Today would have been the 96th birthday of Dean Martin, the King of Cool.

 What’d He Wear?

-Definitely the most casual Rat Packer, as he even wore his tuxedoes with an informal button-down-collar shirt, Dean Martin never let his laidback style get in the way of looking good.
+Definitely the most casual Rat Packer, as he even wore his tuxedoes with an informal button-down shirt, Dean Martin never let his laidback style get in the way of looking good.
 In fact, Dean shows a good example of how even a minimal sartorial effort can go a long way.

 The main item in Dean’s pre-Vegas attire is a sharp brown single-breasted sport coat, worn with both an open neck shirt and with a tie.